sonicer105/crafty-home-assistant/README.md

 ## Contributions

+It's worth noting that Python is not a language I have a lot of experience with.
+This can probably be written a lot better and cleaner.
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the integration.

 ## Acknowledgements

-This project was built with the assistance of ChatGPT for code suggestions and documentation.
+This project was built with assistance from various tools, including AI-based suggestions.
+All code was carefully reviewed and customized to meet the project's specific needs.

 ## License